 Instead, you need to approach keywords with a certain finesse and make them part of an overall SEO package that appeals to a human audience rather than an artificial one.
-If you haven’t yet read about how SEO has recently changed in our ebook, download your copy today by filling in the form on the right-hand side of this page.
+If you haven't yet read about how SEO has recently changed in our ebook, download your copy today.

 A recruiter's SEO campaign should make use of keywords to convert clients and candidates by providing content that contributes to an overall quality user experience, as well as gains good visibility on search engines.
 But what should you be looking out for when researching keywords?

-We take you through the secrets that will help you unlock the potential of keywords:
+In this blog post, we'll reveal the key secrets that will help you unlock the potential of keywords.